Sadort/CS179J_PiggyBank/README.md

   - ADCInterface is a project implemented several ADC signals handling.
   - StepperInterface is a project drives several stepper motors.
   - UserInterface is a project implemented an LCD screen and a keypad.
 It tends to interact with users.
+See the details in README files in each project file.